Chapter 18 – Insurance

 4. Retirement Programs.
 All University faculty/staff members with the exception of students, fellows, house staff, adjunct faculty,* or appointments of less than six months must participate in one of the following retirement programs:

 1. Iowa Public Employees Retirement System.
-Available to either full- or part-time, regular or temporary faculty/staff members, with the exception of students, fellows, house staff, adjunct faculty,* and faculty/staff members hired on a temporary basis for less than six months.
+Available to either full- or part-time, regular or temporary faculty/staff members who are a US citizen or lawful permanent resident, with the exception of students, fellows, house staff, adjunct faculty,* and faculty/staff members hired on a temporary basis for less than six months.

 2. University Funded Retirement Program (TIAA or an approved substitute annuity).
 Available to either full- or part-time, regular or temporary faculty/staff members, with the exception of students, fellows, house, staff, adjunct faculty* and faculty/staff members hired on a temporary basis for less than six months.